nunzayin/util/README.md

 This is a script macro (i.e. without any arguments) that switches your output audio devices.\
 E.g. you have HDMI audio output and headphones.
 Currently the headphones are used as a default output.
-When you run this script,it will set HDMI audio as a default output.
+When you run this script, it will set HDMI audio as a default output.

 ### Dependencies

-- PulseAudio
+- PulseAudio (works also on pipewire-pulse)

 ### Usage